 Others believe that the burst of missing persons between 1945 and 1950 may have been the work of a serial killer.
 But the sheer lack of evidence to back this up as well as the variety in the victims’ ages and genders (defying the usual patterns of serial killers) likely rules out that theory as well.

-Others still contend that the disappeared met their demise at the claws of an indigenous mountain cat such as a lynx, bobcat, or catamount.
-However, bobcat and lynx are not known to be aggressive to humans, and the catamount has not been credibly sighted since before 1940 and has been declared extinct.
+Others still contend that the disappeared met their demise at the claws of an indigenous mountain cat such as a lynx, bobcat, or cougar.
+However, bobcat and lynx are not known to be aggressive to humans, and mountain lions have not been credibly sighted since before 1940.

 All in all, when trying to tie the disappearances together in hopes of discovering a solution to the mysteries, there is little to go on.
 The only known similarities between the most well-documented cases in the Bennington Triangle are the close proximity of the disappearances, the time of day when most were last seen (between 3 p.m. and 4 p.m.), and the time of year when most were last seen (the final three months of the year).